Byron/depot/src/md/talks.md

   - `rustdoc` is great and makes awesome documentation possible.
 * it's always a gamble to update your compiler or any of your dependencies ([scotty quote](https://www.youtube.com/watch?v=jxzYTDX8bIg))

+### Episode 2: One CLI per API

+* how to ? impossible to do without code generation.
+    - pre-CLI: d1c5bf1
+* documentation: Which documentation system to use ?
+Mkdocs to the rescue (markdown to html with themes).
+Python preferred
+    - show online
+* build system: show how to extend build system to build any program type with minimal redundancy
+    - mkdoc generator works, CLI is included in build system: d1c9791
+* Argument Parsing: let's try to not deal with it, for now. -> docopts
+    - basic usage: 390354b
+* request structures: how to set request structures: use a cursor-based approach
+    - show structure in code/final docs
+    - explain cursor
+* compilation: if debug-compilation is pain, release is ... hell
+    - talk about it, maybe on camera

+.. last words, on camera

 ## Munich Gophers

 ### Event September 2014